 If this wasn’t enough to win you over, the natural fibres (linen is made from flax plant) are bacteria resistant and hypoallergenic which is a win, win for sweaty sleepers (more on that later) and acne-prone skin.

 Both our linen bedding and cotton bedding is Oeko-Tex certified which means it’s manufactured to the strictest environmental and social standards.
 When sleeping in Bedfolk linen, you can sleep soundly knowing you’re not cuddling up with harmful chemicals or synthetics.
-Just pure, natural sheets.
+Just natural, pure linen bedding.

 Softer with every sleep...